moby/moby/docs/man/docker-run.1.md

 ## Using alternative security labeling

-If you want to use the same label for multiple containers you can override use the security-opt flag to select an MCS level.
-This is a common practive for MLS systems.
+If you want to use the same label for multiple containers, you can override use the security-opt flag to select an MCS level.
+This is a common practice for MLS systems.
 But it also might help in cases where you want to share the same content between containers.
 Run the following command.